 The biggest concern for dogs diagnosed with breast cancer is recurrence of the tumor, with there being a 24-90% chance of recurrence, depending on how advanced the tumor is.

 A lot depends on your pup’s specific circumstances, but your vet may recommend surgery and/or chemotherapy as treatment options.

 When faced with such a large and challenging decision, it can be difficult to know what to choose - there are many emotions involved, and lots of information that needs to be carefully considered.

 No matter what treatment option you decide to pursue, I know you are always looking for the best for your pet - and so are we!

-Here at HomeoAnimal, we are committed to providing natural remedies that work for a variety of health concerns, including cancer.
-That is why we have put together our years of expertise and knowledge to create PIPTOPET, a natural remedy made with medicinal mushroom specially designed to help your pup fight cancer!
+Here at HomeoAnimal, we are committed to providing natural products that work for a variety of health concerns, including cancer.
+That is why we have put together our years of expertise and knowledge to create PIPTOPET, a natural product made with medicinal mushroom specially designed for pup who's fighting cancer!

-No matter how you choose to treat your pet, you can have peace of mind knowing that Piptopet is safe to use on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.
+No matter how you choose to treat your pet, you can have peace of mind knowing that Piptopet natural and can be used on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.